intuition-dev/INTUITION/ViewModel/README.md

 and it must matach the name of the page/screen folder; the components is the IVM methods that return the Collection|Data Strucutres that map to view, and systems are your CRUD type methods. eg. ECS: http://archive.is/yRvvG
+- Services classes should be documented via document.js

 # Other